ayeseeem/mouse-buttons/README.md

 `SPDX-License-Identifier: Apache-2.0 OR GPL-2.0-or-later`

-Alternate licensing arrangements are possible, contact us for details.
+Alternative licensing arrangements are possible, contact us for details.